The Pomodoro Technique

 There's not one magic productivity technique that's guaranteed to work for every single person.
 That said, there are noted methods that have a proven success record for many.
 Today we will be sharing the Pomodoro Technique.

 What is the Pomodoro Technique?

 Created in the late 1980s by Francesco Cirillo, the Pomodoro Technique is a time management method that relies on timed intervals.
 The premise is simple: work for 25 minutes, rest for 5 minutes, and repeat.
 This meditated approach works based on the assumption that anyone can be productive for twenty-five minutes.
 After all, that is a pretty short amount of time in the grand scheme of things.

-What do I need to do the Pomodoro Technique?
+What do I need to do with the Pomodoro Technique?

 To try the Pomodoro Technique out for yourself, you'll need:

 •A task that will take at least 25 minutes

 •A timer.
 The technique was actually named for the tomato-shaped kitchen timer Cirillo used in his studies while developing this method ("pomodoro" is Italian for tomato).
 If you don't have a kitchen timer, you can use your phone or this helpful website: https://tomato-timer.com/ or https://www.pomonow.com/

 •Pen and paper to keep track of your progress